Funny-mad-Peeea/ScaiIlp/readme.md

 ---------

 ScaiIlp can provide an interface to different ILP solvers.
-Currently, we support Cbc, SCIP and Gurobi.
+Currently, we support Cbc, SCIP, and Gurobi.

 1.2 License